 3. You Must Make The New Action Easy To Do For At Least The First Week.
 Because you are trying to establish a conditioned response, you need to practice the new habit from the existing stimulus from 3 to 7 times before it will “stick” on its own.
 To help you through this 3 to 7 times phase make it as EASY as possible.
 Write a note and stick it in your walking shoe that says “Total time today for walk is 30 minutes”.
-Write a note and put it where you put your keys that says: “Today use the stairs.”
+Write a note and put it where you put your keys that say: “Today use the stairs.”
 Put the kale in the blender and have all your smoothie ingredients ready to go in one spot in the refrigerator.

 Your Mindset And Self Talk Correlates With Success Intentions Rather Than Resolutions

 For example, you could declare,” My intention is to release unwanted weight in the next three weeks so that I feel more energetic, sexier, and self-confident”.
-You could further strengthen this by the use of feelization, the mental creation of the feelings by exercising the power of thought and imagination.
-You literally visualize and feel yourself more energized, sexier and confident.
+You could further strengthen this by the use of feelization, the mental creation of feelings by exercising the power of thought and imagination.
+You literally visualize and feel more energized, sexier, and confident.
 This process can be used for any habit that is preventing you from living your best life.